HaimerlEU/Voronoi/readme.md

 * read ONE geoJson with locations and border
 * generate polygons and find/draw border
 * find locations and one multipolygon by type on GeoJson file/data
 * simple plot for control
-* TODO projection - convert to 2D before or after polygon generation?
+* projection - convert to 2D after polygon generation and mirror upwards
-* TODO export polygons to VDM
+* export polygons to geoJson that can be imported in VDM

 <h2>OSM_map</h2>
 My code:
 <ul>
 <li>reads Dees_loc.geojson</li>
 <li>draw locations</li>
-<li>ToDo read borders</li>
-<li>ToDo generate volonoi with locations & border</li>
 </ul>

 <h2>PreSchool</h2>